 Find out whos doing what to score more business.
 For example:

-- By lender, what are the average FICO, DTI, LTV, size, refi share, and channel breakdown;
+- By lender, what are the average FICO, DTI, LTV, size, refi share, and channel breakdown.

-With the 4Q13 report, you would know
+From the 2Q14 report, you would learn

 Choose the purchase option that best suits your needs: